-Performance management is broken has been added to your bookmarks.
+Performance management is broken has been saved

 Companies worldwide are questioning their forced-ranking, rigid rating systems and once-a-year appraisal processes.
 This is the year a new model of performance management will likely sweep through HR.